PrestaShopCorp/nestjs-context/README.md

 automatically add useful information to your context (fex: correlation-id).
 Check the [defaults](src/tools/add-context-defaults.ts) for more information.

-### Using the @BuildDto decorator
+The context will be built through the definition given as second argument during the module registration;

-You can use @BuildDto in your controllers to build a dto using different parts of the request at once.
-The decorator receives as argument an object where the keys will be the dto properties, and the values are LIFO of possible values for that property.
-A value can be defined with:
+It is an object where the keys will be the context properties, and the values are LIFO of possible values for that property.
+A value can be defined using:

 1. A custom string or numeric value (fex: 35)
-2. A path representing a path inside the request (fex: "body.id")
+2. A path inside the request (fex: "body.id")
 3. A callback that will receive the request as argument
 4. A provider implementing [IContextPropertyProvider](./src/interfaces/context-property-provider.interface.ts).
-   Provider::get will be called to build the value, passing request and property key as arguments.
+   Provider::get will be called to build the value, passing request and property key as arguments to it.

-As possible values are LIFO if the last value was null or undefined it will take the previous one, and so successively:
+As possible values are LIFO, if the last value was null or undefined the context will try with the previous one, and so successively

+### Using the @BuildDto decorator

+You can use @BuildDto in your controllers to build a dto using different parts of the request at once.
+The decorator receives as an argument a definition with the same format as for the context
+construction:

 ```typescript
 export class ExampleController {